 This issue brief covers the most recent U.S.-Iraqi confrontation, which began in the fall of 1998.
 It summarizes events that led to the crisis, the allied military build-up, military strikes against Iraq, international reactions, costs, and options for U.S. policy makers.
-For further information on previous U.S.-Iraqi confrontations and developments leading to the present crisis, see CRS Report 98-386, Iraq: Post-War Challenges and U.S. Responses, 1991-1998.
+It does not cover developments in the war in Afghanistan, except insofar as they may relate to the U.S.-Iraqi confrontation.
+For further information on previous U.S.-Iraqi confrontations, see CRS Report 98-386, Iraq: Post-War Challenges and U.S. Responses, 1991-1998.